gabotechs/MusicGPT/README.md

 musicgpt "Create a relaxing LoFi song"
 ```

-By default, it produces a sample of 10s, which can be configured
+By default, it produces a sample of 10s, which can be configured up to 30s:

 ```shell
 musicgpt "Create a relaxing LoFi song" --secs 30
 ```

 There's multiple models available, it will use the smallest one by default, but
-users can opt into a bigger model
+you can opt into a bigger model:

 ```shell
 musicgpt "Create a relaxing LoFi song" --model medium